Foxandxss/angular-toastr/README.md

 * **closeButton**: Putting a close button on the toast.
 * **closeHtml**: If you need to override how the close button looks like.
 * **extendedTimeOut**: The timeout after you hover it.
+* **extraData**: If you override the template, you can pass concrete extra data per toast.
 * **iconClass**: For the type class you want to use for the toast.
 * **messageClass**: If you want to modify the message look.
 * **onHidden**: Function to call when the toast gets hidden.
 It receives a boolean parameter to see whether it was closed via click or not.